 Tree planning and/or grants – firstname.lastname@example.org or 727-893-7349

-Guidelines for Tree Maintenance & Removal
+Tree Maintenance & Removal

-The City is committed to protecting, promoting, and maintaining a healthy, diverse, and mature urban forest, which includes trees that reside on residential property.
+The City is committed to protecting, preserving, and maintaining a healthy, diverse, and mature urban forest, which includes trees that reside on residential property.
 Before doing any work on or around trees, property owners should ask an arborist or contact the City to make sure they comply with local regulations.

 In some cases, a tree must be removed due to its health or safety implications.
-If this is the case, a tree removal permit must be obtained from the City.
+If this is the case, a tree removal permit must be obtained for Code-protected trees from the City of St. Pete unless exempted by Florida Statute 163.045 (see requirements below).
 If residents are doing tree maintenance that does not require a permit, they can take advantage of the City’s brush drop-off sites to properly dispose of trimmings and yard debris.

-Tree Canopy & Conservation
+Tree Canopy & Planning Programs